See it if you really like the Seagul, or like stories about teenage angst

 Don't see it if You hate dark humor, Chekhov, and heart wrenching emotions that will make you bi-polar.

-Don't see it if If you don’t like long drawn out movie
+Don't see it if You don't like profanity.

-See it if You like modern day adaptations of classics.
-You appreciate dark humor.
+See it if You like dark comedy and good acting

 "Top-notch quintessential fringe…'The Seagull' is the template, and they run with it like running with scissors.
 The solid script, updated with a bad mouth and attitude, allows the huge reflex to comedy to float above the tragedy…There's precision direction, four all-around excellent actors, fluid minimal set, and a smart structure… If you know Chekhov's 'Seagull' you'll appreciate the echoes.
 If you don't, you'll applaud the sheer entertaining theatricality."